 To obtain a high-resolution image of the stamps for media use only, email firstname.lastname@example.org

-Customers may view the Cherry Blossom Centennial Forever stamps as well as many of this year’s other stamps on Facebook at facebook.com/USPSStamps, through Twitter @USPSstamps or on the website Beyond the Perf at beyondtheperf.com/2012-preview.
-Beyond the Perf is the Postal Service’s online site for background on upcoming stamp subjects, first-day-of-issue events and other philatelic news.
+Customers may view the USS Constitution stamp, as well as many of this year’s other stamps, indicate which stamps they like, and vote for their favorite stamp on Facebook at facebook.com/USPSStamps, through Twitter @USPSstamps or on the website Beyond the Perf at beyondtheperf.com/2012-preview.
+Beyond the Perf is the Postal Service’s online site for background information on upcoming stamp subjects, first-day-of-issue events and other philatelic news.

-Customers have 60 days to obtain the first-day-of-issue postmark by mail.
-They may purchase new stamps at a local Post Office, at The Postal Store website at usps.com/shop or by calling 800-STAMP-24.
+Customers have 60 days to obtain the First-Day-Of-Issue postmark by mail.
+They may purchase new stamps at a local Post Office, at The Postal Store website at usps.com/shop or by calling 1-800-STAMP-24.
 They should affix the stamps to envelopes of their choice, address the envelopes to themselves or others and place them in larger envelopes addressed to:

 How to Order First-Day Covers

-The Postal Service also offers first-day covers for new stamp issues and Postal Service stationery items postmarked with the official first-day-of-issue cancellation.
-Each item has an individual catalog number and is offered in the quarterly USA Philatelic catalog, online at www.usps.com/shop or by calling 800-782-6724.
-Customers may request a free catalog by calling 800-STAMP-24 or writing to:
+The Postal Service also offers First-Day covers for new stamp issues and Postal Service stationery items postmarked with the official First-Day-Of-Issue cancellation.
+Each item has an individual catalog number and is offered in the quarterly USA Philatelic Catalog, online at usps.com/shop or by calling 800-782-6724.
+Customers may request a free catalog by calling 800-782-6724 or writing to:

 PO Box 219014